Subgin/tonic/README.md

 # Tonic

-> :cocktail: Self meta-described collections framework
+> 🍸 Self meta-described collections framework

 Transform your collection into a beautiful website!